Days of Commuting to Soga — Chiba is the Original Landscape of My Music

 | Official Website | sound.jp/alive |

-Opened in 1990, this established venue has supported Kashiwa's band scene for over 35 years.
-Specializing in loud sounds centered on punk, hardcore, and melodic core, it regularly hosts touring bands like HAWAIIAN6 and SABOTEN.
-With a "35th anniversary event" held, it has deep roots in the local band community.
-This is the perfect place for those who want to play aggressive music.
+Opened in 1990, this long-established venue has supported Kashiwa's band scene for over 35 years.
+A venue specializing in loud sounds centered on punk, hardcore, and melodic hardcore, with touring bands like HAWAIIAN6 and SABOTEN performing regularly.
+With "35th Anniversary Events" being held, the bonds with local bands run deep.
+It's the perfect place if you want to play intense music.

 Kashiwa ThumbUp